fmarino-ipzs/eid-it-wallet-docs/docs/en/remote-flow.rst

       }
     }

 **Steps 21-25 (RP Checks)**: The Relying Party verifies the Authorization Response, extracts the Wallet Attestation to establish trust with the Wallet Solution.
 It then extracts the Digital Credentials and attests trust with the Credentials Issuer and the Wallet Instance's proof of possession of the presented Digital Credentials.
-Finally, the Relying Party verifies the revocation status of the presented Digital Credentials as described in :ref:`Digital Credential Revocation and Suspension`.
+Finally, the Relying Party verifies the revocation status of the presented Digital Credentials as described in :ref:`credential-revocation:Digital Credential Revocation and Suspension`.
 If all previous verifications yelded positive result, the Relying Party updates the User session.

 **Steps 26-27 or 28 (Relying Party Response)**: The Relying Party provides to the Wallet Instance the response about the presentation, which informs the User.